 7.1 Importance of Calligraphy

-First of all, calligraphy gives any writing a touch of class and beauty.
+- First, calligraphy gives any writing a touch of class and beauty.
 Calligraphy awakens the idea from regular to extraordinary, whether it is an exciting opportunity, a personal message, or a brief note to your roommate constantly telling them to do the dishes (lol).

-Next time someone asks why calligraphy is important, let them know it is not just about adorable letters.
+Next time someone asks why calligraphy is essential, let them know it is not just about adorable letters.
 In addition, it is about bringing beauty into our lives, connecting with our pasts, and finding inner peace, such as a bridge that connects the past, present, and future.
-Hence, inner beauty that you create on paper with your hand.

-8. How To Earn Money By Calligraphy?
+8. How Do You Earn Money By Calligraphy?

-First, let’s talk about the pro side of calligraphy, besides making a good impression on your teachers or friends.
-With your fancy handwriting skills for calligraphy, there indeed are many more than the eye meets, and practising calligraphy reduces stress levels.
-And who needs meditation when you can simply lose yourself in the graceful strokes of each letter?
-So, it is out of the question that you need mountains to practice your meditation, right?
+With your fancy handwriting skills for calligraphy, there are many more than the eye meets, and practicing calligraphy reduces stress levels.
+And who needs meditation when you can lose yourself in the graceful strokes of each letter?

 Now, onto the exciting part of how to earn some bucks with calligraphy.
 There are endless possibilities here, so you can offer personalized wedding invitations that make every couple swoon with envy or perhaps produce stunning wall art that people can’t resist hanging in their homes.

 But with the help of social media platforms like Instagram and Etsy, you can showcase and sell your calligraphic creations to worldwide prospective customers.
-So, from the custom quotes on mugs to beautifully addressed envelopes for special occasions, there is no limit to what you can offer.

 Whether you are looking for a creative outlet or an extra income source, calligraphy has your back (or should we say hand).
 And get those pens ready and start turning your elegant handwriting into cash.
 So, always remember one stroke at a time.